Will Brexit Make or Break Great Britain?

 Hybrid Civic Activism as a Tool for Building Social Inclusion

 Modern democracies around the world are threatened by growing political populism and intolerance.
 This fact is prominent especially in the Balkan region, where the effect of violent ethnic conflict is still present.
-Empirical data from this region registered low level of political engagement, high ethnic . . .
+Empirical data from this region registered . . .

 The Political Dimension in the Work of the International Tribunal for the Former Yugoslavia: ICTY as a Form of Political Justice

 In 1961 Otto Kirchheimer published his book Political Justice.
 The book was trying to illustrate how laws and courts are being used in political struggle.
-In this article, the author tries to apply this concept to the work of International Criminal Tribunal for Yugoslavia, and he tests the hypothesis . . .
+In this article, the author tries to apply this concept to the work of International Criminal Tribunal . . .

 Sanctions as an Ambiguous Tool of Economic Statecraft: The Case of Russia Post-2014

 Trade and financial sanctions are regularly considered one of the most widely employed tools of economic statecraft, although their efficiency is occasionally disputed.
-In academic literature and political practice alike, it is often claimed that they can effectively be used to influence a particular . . .
+In academic literature and political practice alike, it is often claimed that they can . . .